Academic Catalog

 3.0 hours lecture

 An introduction to the study of cultural aspects of humans.
-The course explores human diversity through comparative, cross-cultural study of subsistence practices, economics, language, social organization, political structure, religion, and social identity including gender, class and ethnicity.
-Theories and methods used by anthropologists to study culture are presented.
-(C-ID ANTH 120) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)
+The course explores human diversity through comparative, cross-cultural study of language, social identities (including gender, race, and ethnicity), kinship, religion, social organization, political structure, subsistence practices, and economics.
+Theories and methods used by cultural anthropologists are presented.
+(C-ID ANTH 120) (CSU/UC) (AA/AS-4, CSU-D, IGETC-4, Cal-GETC-4)

 ANTH-122